faa5115/reconstruction/README.md

 the complex channel sensitivities.
 This equation  can be generalized as the following to describe aliasing when skipping each $$R$$ k-space lines (another screenshot from my thesis):

 ![](/figures/SENSEFilterEquationMatrix.jpg)\
+Where $$Im_{comb}(\textbf{r})$$ can be solved for my least-squares.
+A common way to estimate for the entries of the sensitivity matrix is to simply divide the image of each channel by their sum of squares (equation 2.31), followed by some filtering to smooth the data and threshold only for voxels with anatomical support.

 ................
 I will soon upload my simple SENSE implementation and discuss the approach.
 Because I do not often use SENSE, my implementation is very simple.
 I will then go to the k-space based approaches, starting off with SMASH and then go into GRAPPA, and SPIRiT.
 I will then get into low-rank k-space based approaches and demonstrate some code.
 I use GRAPPA and low-rank reconstruction methods often, the code I wrote of these methods are mature and I hope they can be useful for the imaging community.